anymoremajere25/BGVR/assignments/chapter_02/experiment_2_7_1/README.md

 #### 5. Completion Message

     Once the file is saved, it prints a success message.
+### *UNFORTUNATELY THE DOWNLOADED FASTQ FILE IS VERY BIG AND IT CANNOT BE UPLOADED HERE!*
 #### Overall Purpose

 This program allows a user to download and save sequencing data (FASTQ format) from NCBI using Rust.
 It ensures reliability by handling HTTP errors and using buffered writing for efficiency.